 How much horsepower do exhaust headers add?

-Headers generally boost horsepower by 10 to 20 HP, depending on the specific engine, exhaust configuration of your vehicle, and even the quality and design of the headers themselves.
-High-performance headers from well-known manufacturers such as Flowtech and Kooks, typically fall at the higher end of the horsepower range.
+Headers generally boost horsepower by 5 to 20 HP, depending on the specific engine, exhaust configuration of your vehicle, and even the quality and design of the headers themselves.
+High-performance headers from well-known manufacturers such as Flowtech and Kooks, are typically at the higher end of the horsepower range.

 Are headers worth it?